kaushiksahu18/rust-guessthenumber/README.md

-# RUST - Guess the Number Game
+### RUST - Guess the Number Game

+**For running this locally**
+> you need to have Rust + Cargo installed in your system
+- go to root directory of this project
+- and run `cargo run` in terminal

 ***